jackvanschaik/loinc_2021_kg/README.md

 # loinc_2021_kg
-Unsupervised Refinement of a LOINC based COVID-19 Knowledge Graph
+Unsupervised Refinement of a LOINC based COVID-19 Knowledge Graph, presented at LOINC conference 2021.
+Slides are in the repository, link above.

 * [Talk Abstract on LOINC](https://loinc.org/conference/virtual-2021/presentations/#vanschaik)